What is the County Committee and what is a County Committee Member?

 The County Committee is an elected office.
 Democrats in your district vote on Primary Election Day in early June for two candidates to serve on the Democratic County Committee for a term of four years.
 Once the votes have been counted and the election certified, the two candidates with the most votes are elected to hold the title of County Committee member for the voting district in their municipality.

 If you are interested in running for County Committee, or would like to view vacancies, reach out to us at [email protected].
+The certificate of acceptance can be viewed here.

 How is the County Committee organized?